-In the U.S., race hatred, race prejudice had been used, and, especially in 19c. political contexts, negrophobia.
+Earlier, race hatred (1852 of the Balkans, 1858 of British India, 1861 of white and black in America), race prejudice (1867 of English in India, 1869 of white and black in America, 1870 of the English toward Irish) were used, and, especially in 19c.
+U.S. political contexts, negrophobia.
 Anglo-Saxonism as "belief in the superiority of the English race" had been used (disparagingly) from 1860.
 Anti-Negro (adj.) is attested in British and American English from 1819.